John Quenneville: International play

 As a 16-year-old, Quenneville was chosen to compete with the Canada Pacific squad at the 2013 World U-17 Hockey Challenge, and he helped Team Canada capture the bronze medal at the 2014 IIHF World U18 Championships.

 Personal life

-Quenneville's older brother Peter was drafted in the seventh round by the Columbus Blue Jackets in the 2013 NHL Entry Draft, and his younger brother David Quenneville was drafted 200th overall in the 2016 NHL Entry Draft.
+Quenneville's older brother Peter was drafted in the seventh round by the Columbus Blue Jackets in the 2013 NHL entry draft, and his younger brother David Quenneville was drafted 200th overall in the 2016 NHL entry draft.
 Former NHL player and head coach Joel Quenneville is his first cousin, once-removed.
-Former NHL defenceman Johnny Boychuk is his uncle by marriage.
+Former NHL defenseman Johnny Boychuk is his uncle by marriage.